rakhimov/scram/source/doc/fault_tree_generator.rst

 1) Generate databases with intermediate and basic events.

-    * Top event may not have a children primary event for complexity of the tree.
+    * Top event do not have children primary events, by default, for complexity of the tree.
 The number of primary events for the root node may be set by a user.
-    * Random choice between creating a new intermediate event, a new primary event, or existing primary event.
+    * Random choice between creating a new intermediate event, a new primary event, or re-using an existing primary event.
-    * Limiting factors: average number of primary events per intermediate event, total number of primary events.
+    * Limiting factors: the average number of primary events per intermediate event, and the total number of primary events.

 2) Write the tree description into an output tree file.